-- To set the projected heading time for AIS-activated and MARPA-tagged vessels, select Proj.
-Heading, and enter the time. - To show the tracks of AIS vessels, select the length of the track that appears using a trail, select Trails, and select the length.
+- To indicate the distance from your location in which AIS vessels appear, select Display Range, and select a distance. - To show MARPA-tagged vessels, select MARPA > Show. - To show details about AIS-activated and MARPA-tagged vessels, select MARPA > Show. - To set the projected heading time for AIS-activated and MARPA-tagged vessels, select Proj.
+Heading, and enter the time - To show the tracks of AIS vessels, select the length of the track that appears using a trail, select Trails, and select the length.